-We seek the support of families to work as a team to help our pupils to improve their ability to self-regulate and make safe choices.
-The Head Teacher, Family Liaison officer and school staff prioritise maintaining regular contact with parents/carers, keeping them fully informed and involved in the pupil's education and time at school.
+We seek the support of families to work as a team to help our students to improve their ability to self-regulate and make safe choices.
+The Head Teacher, Family Liaison officer and school staff prioritise maintaining regular contact with parents/carers, keeping them fully informed and involved in the student's education and time at school.
+All students are allocated a Key Worker on the OTW staff, who is central to regular home-school communication.